andycroll/andycroll.com/_posts/2009/2009-06-18-setting-up-a-company-in-singapore-as-an-expat.markdown

 I had been in Singapore for about two years, mostly on a dependants pass from my wife's employment pass.
 Any work I was doing was on a freelance basis, mainly into the UK, or locally (accepted with a permission letter from my wife's company to the Ministry of Manpower).

-I'd also spent 6 months on a 'standard' employment pass work for [Wego](http://wego.com) who at that point were named Bezurk.
+I'd also spent 6 months on a 'standard' employment pass work for a local startup.

 So I was already allowed to be in the country, which does make things a bit easier and less time-pressured.
 If you're outside the country that's your first hiccup, however the standard tourist visa is 30 days, which is within the maximum processing time for a single application.
 Possibly even a second, anyway if you overrun a short hop over the bridge to Malaysia, or the cheap ferry to Bintan will refresh your visa.